jhuckaby/pixl-xml/README.md

 After constructing the `XML.Parser` object, and no error was thrown, call `getTree()` to get a reference to the simplified XML structure in memory, manipulate it if you want, then call `compose()` to serialize the object tree back into XML.

-The main reason for using this API is that it preserves any PI (Processing Instructions) and DTD (Document Type Definition) elements in the source XML file, and they will be serialized into the output.
+The main reason for using this API is that it preserves any PI ([Processing Instruction](https://en.wikipedia.org/wiki/Processing_Instruction)) and DTD ([Document Type Definition](https://en.wikipedia.org/wiki/Document_type_definition)) elements in the source XML file, and they will be serialized into the output.
 Example:

 ```js
 var xml_string = '<?xml version="1.0" encoding="UTF-8"?><Document>' +